In a nutshell

 Children can start in our Pre-primary program at approximately age 1, when they are walking well.
 We offer a full day program, five days a week for busy families, who want more than day care for their child.
 Pre-primary provides toddlers with a morning work cycle, social interaction with peers, plenty of fresh air, and a quiet afternoon nap.
 Children in this program experience the first stages of Montessori education from the ground up.

 Students ages 3 to 6 attend the primary program at Charles Towne Montessori.
 Led by internationally certified instructors, our 2 primary classes offer Montessori in its purest form.
 Younger children ages 3-4 ½ or 5 have the option of a half day program where they get the full benefit of the morning work cycle plus social time on the playground.
 When developmentally appropriate, children are invited to join the “extended day” or afternoon work cycle.
 These children get more advanced lessons and smaller classrooms to focus on higher challenges.
 This full day program is considered the equivalent of the kindergarten year, although in the Montessori classroom, students are not restricted by the parameters of traditional schools 5K (kindergarten) programs.

 Upper and Lower Elementary students encompass grades one through 6.
 By this point in their Montessori education these students are developing and perfecting the skills of time management, self-discipline, self-motivation, and accountability.
-The elementary curriculum has the extra benefit of special programs such as Mandarin Chinese (started with the extended day students), music and madrigal, performing arts, a scientist in residence, an artist in residence, physical education, Global Studies program and an active “going out” program.
+The elementary curriculum has the extra benefit of special programs such as Mandarin Chinese, music and madrigal, performing arts, a scientist in residence, an artist in residence, physical education, Global Studies program and an active “going out” program.
 Also AMI certified, the lead elementary teacher brings these students the full range of elementary curriculum.